RcwYuen/ucl-comp0005-groupcw/README.md

 #### Pending Work
-Ideas: For each section of the paper, we exploit the one which might have the highest time complexity <br><br>
+Ideas: For each section of the paper, we exploit the one which might have the highest time complexity <br>
 Finish the PDF Documentation File <br>